 - Sharrows on Sepulveda Boulevard between Culver Boulevard and the City boundary south of Culver Boulevard in February 2013.

-- Bike lanes on Duquesne Avenue from Washington Boulevard to Jefferson Boulevard (coming in Fall 2016).
+- Bike lanes on Duquesne Avenue from Washington Boulevard to Lucerne Avenue in August 2017.

 - Read the approved Bicycle Pedestrian Master Plan